-- If you really want to take the bus from Bangkok to Koh Samui, you can get a bus from Bangkok to Surat Thani.
-From here you will take the boat from Surat thani to Koh Samui.
+- If you want to take the bus from Bangkok to Koh Samui, you can get a bus from Bangkok to Surat Thani.
+From here you will take the boat from Surat Thani to Koh Samui.

-- This is a good option if you’re worrying about getting the overnight sleeper train from Bangkok to Koh Samui.
+- This is a good option if you’re worried about getting the overnight sleeper train from Bangkok to Koh Samui.
 Because sometimes the places do fill up.

-- How long is the bus ride from Bangok to Koh Samui?
+- How long is the bus ride from Bangkok to Koh Samui?

 - Which buses to get from Bangkok to Koh Samui?

-How to book the Bangkok to Koh Samui transport?
+How to book Bangkok to Koh Samui transport?

 They will ensure you have an amazing safe trip on your time travelling around Thailand.

-On the Bangkok to Koh Samui overnight train 1st class, you will be given your own cabin.
-But I’m my own opinion, I thinks the Bangkok to Koh Samui 2nd sleeper cabin is fine.
+On the Bangkok to Koh Samui overnight train 1st class, you will be given your cabin.
+But I’m my own opinion, I think the Bangkok to Koh Samui 2nd sleeper cabin is fine.

 - How to get from the Koh Samui port to your accommodation on Koh Samui?